wso2/docs-choreo-dev/en/docs/choreo-samples/quick-deploy-a-sample.md

 # Quick Deploy a Sample

-Choreo allows you to quickly try out a sample via its quick deploy option.
-The quick deploy option allows you to deploy a sample in Choreo with a single click.
+Choreo provides a quick deploy option for samples, allowing you to deploy a sample with a single click.
+This capability lets you quickly explore the sample and its functionalities.

 ## Prerequisites